papyMonitor/papyMonitor-microcontroller-generic/README.md

 extern const uint8_t nbVariables;
 ```

-There are 5 extern objects that must define in your project:
+There are 5 extern objects that you must define in your project:
 - **msgFromHost[]** is a buffer that you must define and initialise with a length of 13 char (minimum).
 This buffer must contain any message from the host, you have to write the code for the serial receiving.
 On your code, as soon as a string terminates with a '\r' or '\n' copy it to **msgFromHost** and set the flag **messagePending** to true.
 You'll find a code example an explanation in **exampleCode.c**.
 - **messagePending** is a boolean that you must define and initialize to *false*.
 When your serial receiving code has set the **msgFromHost** buffer, set **messagePending** to true to tell **monitoring.c** that a new command is arrived. **monitoring.c** take care to reset **messagePending** to false.
 - **sendDataHost(char*message)** is a function that you must define.
 This function has to send over the serial port the buffer message.
 The buffer message length is 14 chars maximum and **ALWAYS** terminate with '\0' (it's a string).